-Speech-Language Pathology (S-LP) services are available to SSRSB students for the assessment and intervention of language disorders and other communication difficulties.
+Speech-Language Pathology (S-LP) services are available to SSRCE students for the assessment and intervention of language disorders and other communication difficulties.

 Types of speech-language disorders include: